Video report by ITV News Royal Editor Chris Ship

-In a lengthy and highly personal statement published on the Duke and Duchess of Sussex’s official website on Tuesday, Harry said the royal couple had been driven to take legal action after “painful” impact of “relentless propaganda” against his wife from the British tabloid press.
+In a lengthy and highly personal statement published on the on Tuesday, Harry said the royal couple had been driven to take legal action after “painful” impact of “relentless propaganda” against his wife from the British tabloid press.

 The legal proceedings in the Chancery Division of the High Court are being privately funded by Harry and Meghan.

 Depending on the court ruling, proceeds from any damages will be donated to an anti-bullying charity.